thom4parisot/thom4.net/source/_posts/2016/facebook.md

 > Some friendships will be less active; our day to day interactions less frequent.

 I was quite convinced *this* would definitely happen.
-By browsing on Facebook every day, it is like gathering at the counter of your local to cheer at each other.
+By browsing Facebook every day, it is like gathering at the counter of your *local* (pub or café) to cheer at each other.

 Except it is not *really* like being at your local.
 But it gives a feel like it is.
 And it is easier 'cause you can get your fingers dirty eating a massive bag of crisps at the same time.